Cpstrommen/VQGAN-CLIP/README.md

 This project still remains untested on arm64 architectures, and testing is in progress to provide compatibility.

 Ubuntu 20.04 for arm64 is recommended to provide maximum compatibility, and testing for arm64 compatibility will only be done with the Raspberry Pi model 3B+.
+Future revisions may include tests done on Apple Silicon-based processors.

+### Anaconda for arm64

 Anaconda is only developed for x86-64 systems, so miniconda3 must be used, installation instructions can be found [in this thread](https://stackoverflow.com/questions/39371772/how-to-install-anaconda-on-raspberry-pi-3-model-b)

 VQGAN is built for Python 3.9, to install in the miniconda3 environment run `conda install python=3.9`

+## Pytorch for arm64

 Pytorch is also required, and installation instructions for arm systems can be found [on this page](http://mathinf.com/pytorch/arm64/)